WICG/page-lifecycle/README.md

 We propose the following changes:

-* `onstop` is fired to signal transition to STOPPED.
+* `onfreeze` is fired to signal transition to STOPPED.
-* `onsrestart` is fired to signal transition out of STOPPED.
-This will be used to undo what was done in `onstop` above.
+* `onresume` is fired to signal transition out of STOPPED.
+This will be used to undo what was done in `onfreeze` above.
 * On DISCARDED -> ACTIVE, an attribute called `wasDiscarded` is added to the Document.
 This will be used to restore view state , when the user revisits a discarded tab.

 Suggestion for implementers: before moving app to DISCARDED it is recommended to run `beforeunload` handler and if it returns string (i.e. needs to show modal dialog) then the tab discard should be omitted, to prevent risk of data loss.